It’s always exciting to count the floods of money arriving from your year-end appeal.

 Many of us actively promote online giving on our snail-mail appeal, which is good because direct mail is in fact, an important driver of online giving.

-In a 2012 study by Dunham & Co., 50% of donors reported that they have given online in response to a direct mail appeal.
+In a recent study by Dunham & Co., 50% of donors reported that they have given online in response to a direct mail appeal.
 Direct mail is six times more likely to drive online giving than email.

 So, take a closer look at gifts that were made online, over the telephone, or even in person.
 Those gifts may be a result of your direct mail.